estiens/world_cup_json/README.md

 * http://worldcup2014.meteor.com/ - betting pool app for @q42 built by @primigenus using @meteor

+* https://github.com/Friss/WorldCup - World Cup matches with the arena in the background

 ## BACKGROUND

 You can read a blog post about building the API here: